Haberma tingkok

+Appearance

-The Micro Mangrove crab displays typical decapode anatomy.
+Haberma tingkok displays typical decapod anatomy.
 Ten limbs, arranged around the lower half of the carapace, are composed of eight multi-jointed legs used for mobility and two claws.
 The two equally sized claws are located on either side of the mouth and serve as the primary manipulation points for the crab.

-Coloration

-The top of the Micro Mangrove crab's carapace is a combination of dark olive green and black.
+The top of the carapace is a combination of dark olive green and black.
 The legs are a tan with darker mottling around the top.
 The underside of the carapace is a light tan with a single black stripe going down the middle.
 This coloration may help with camouflage, protecting the crab from predators.

-Habitat and Diet
+Habitat and diet

-The Micro Mangrove crab appears to be arboreal.
+Haberma tingkok appears to be arboreal.
 When it was first discovered in 2017, most specimens were found in mangrove trees in the intertidal zone of the Ting Kok mangrove forest at a height of between 1.5 and 1.8 m.
 To facilitate climbing trees, the ambulatory legs are thin and long with the third pair of legs being the longest.
 Due to their tropical habitat, it is assumed that the crabs have developed high plasticity in dealing with abnormal climate changes, including resistance to heat-stress.

-There is little information available about the Micro Mangrove crabs’ diet.
-However, due to the similarity to the Mangrove Tree crabs (Aratus Pisonii), it can be assumed that the Micro Mangrove crabs are omnivores with a diet consisting largely of mangrove tree leaves as well as small invertebrates.
+There is little information available about the diet.
+However, due to the similarity to Aratus pisonii, it can be assumed that Haberma tingkok are omnivores with a diet consisting largely of mangrove tree leaves as well as small invertebrates.

-Life Cycle
+Life cycle

-There is limited information available on the life cycle of the Micro Mangrove crab.
-It is assumed that the life cycle resembles that of the Mangrove Tree crab, which reproduces throughout the entire year.
+There is limited information available on the life cycle of Haberma tingkok.
+It is assumed that the life cycle resembles that of Aratis pisonii, which reproduces throughout the entire year.
 The crabs can only mate immediately after the female has molted while the protective exoskeleton is still soft.
-Both female Micro Mangrove crabs and the Mangrove Tree crabs carry the eggs on the underside of the abdomen until the larvae hatch.
+Both female H. tingkok and A. pisonii carry the eggs on the underside of the abdomen until the larvae hatch.
 When hatching begins, the females move into the water and disperse the larvae.
 The larva undergoes four stages during which major body parts, such as the legs and claws, develop.
 Each stage lasts approximately one week.
 The various larval forms are significantly smaller than the adult, ranging in size from 0.3 to 0.7 mm.

-The adult Micro Mangrove crab undergoes several molting stages during which it sheds its hard exoskeleton and grows while the new exoskeleton is still soft.
-The life expectancy of Micro Mangrove crabs is not yet known.
+Adult Haberma tingkok undergo several molting stages during which it sheds its hard exoskeleton and grows while the new exoskeleton is still soft.
+The life expectancy is not yet known.